tomas-fryza/vhdl-course/labs/04-adder/README.md

 2. Copy source file `bin2seg.vhd` from the previous lab to the `YOUR-PROJECT-FOLDER/adder.srcs/sources_1/new/` source folder and add it to the project.

-3. Use component instantiation of `adder_4bit` and `bin2seg`, and define the top-level architecture.
+3. Use component declaration and instantiation of `adder_4bit` and `bin2seg`, and define the top-level architecture.

    !FIGURE TBD